Shockwaves in black hole microstate geometries: Discussion

 It would be interesting to construct solutions involving shockwaves in the non-BPS microstate geometries of~\cite{Jejjala:2005yu}.
 In particular, a solution with a shockwave in the ergoregion of these backgrounds could describe the backreaction of the quanta generated by ergoregion emission, which has been interpreted microscopically as an enhanced unitary version of Hawking radiation for such microstates~\cite{Chowdhury:2007jx,Avery:2009tu}.
 One could further generalize this line of enquiry to more general non-BPS microstate geometries such as those of~\cite{Bena:2015drs,Bena:2016dbw,Bossard:2017vii} and~\cite{Bah:2020ogh,Bah:2020pdz,Bah:2021owp,Bah:2021rki,Heidmann:2021cms}.

 Finally, two-charge solutions involving shockwaves can be obtained as limits of the general family of two-charge solutions.
-Such a general family is not known for three-charge solutions.
-Our solutions may be useful data points to inform the programme to construct a complete description of the most general class of three-charge black hole microstates that can be described by smooth supersymmetric supergravity solutions and their limits.
+Such a general bulk description is not known for three-charge microstates.
+Our solutions may be useful data points to inform the program to construct a complete description of general three-charge black hole microstates.